Borussia Dortmund, 2021–

 At Salzburg Rose mostly favoured a four-diamond-two formation (below), but there were periods when a flatter 4-4-2 was also used.
 Even on the rare occasions he wanted a back three, he continued to select two strikers.
 Their diamond midfield was particularly flexible – Xaver Schlager, Takumi Minamino, Amadou Haidara and Hannes Wolf all often occupied different roles – contributing to Rose’s ability to make subtle adjustments to his midfield’s approach.

 During both seasons under his management, Salzburg averaged the most passes per match in the Austrian Bundesliga, and played attacking football that meant them regularly attempting to break lines with vertical, penetrative passes.
 It was those who played in defence or at the base of midfield who provided the highest number of passes, often from alongside or in front of their expanding back four.
-Andreas Ulmer and Stefan Lainer provided the width outside of that diamond, from full-back, and then attempted to play cut-backs into the many teammates occupying the central areas of the pitch.
+Andreas Ulmer and Stefan Lainer provided the width outside of their diamond, from full-back, and then attempted to play cut-backs into the many teammates occupying the central areas of the pitch.

 After progressing through midfield, Salzburg ruthlessly broke forwards – to the extent that during both 2017/18 and 2018/19 they also registered the competition’s highest number of attacks into the penalty area.
 Both of their number eights adopted high positions through the relevant inside channel, in turn occupying their opponents’ full-backs at the same time their front two had pinned back their opposing central defenders – increasing the space in which their number 10 could receive between the lines.
 Via him doing so, and the variety of runs offered by their numbers eights and second striker and their ability to combine, goalscoring chances were regularly created.